o355/PyWeather/README.md

 	* 10-day forecasts
 	* Almanac information
 	* Astronomy (sunrise/sunset/moonrise/moonset + moon) information
-	* Historical weather information, including hourly weather for a historical date
+	* Historical weather information, including hourly weather for a historical date (PWSes are NOT supported at this time.)
 	* Radar information (experimental, for now)
 	* Yesterday's weather
 	* Tide data
 	* Hurricane data
-	* Webcam images - Scrapped: Wunderground is removing this feature and the API on December 15, 2017.

 * PyWeather is pretty modular.
 As I said earlier with the super-configurable config file, this also translates into modularity.
 PyWeather's features can be turned on and off at will.
 * PyWeather has a built-in updater, provided you have git installed.
 I hope to eventually incorporate a universal "download the zip and unzip it" system down the road.
 * PyWeather has a robust built-in debugger/logger.
 When turned on, it'll spam your console with verbosityness, or whatever that's called.
 * PyWeather has a built-in geoIP service, which can detect your approximate location for even faster weather access.
-However, this may not be 100% accurate, especially on mobile networks. - Coming in 0.6.3 beta, the code is done!
+However, this may not be 100% accurate, especially on mobile networks.
 * PyWeather supports the viewing of weather data for individual Wunderground Personal Weather Stations.
-You'll soon be able to also use PWSes as favorite locations! - Coming in 0.6.3 beta, the code is done!
+You'll soon be able to also use PWSes as favorite locations!
+* PyWeather can store 5 favorite locations of yours, and can easily call up those favorite locations when you boot up PyWeather.
+* PyWeather can tell you which city a tropical storm is closest to, at a range of up to 300km.

 In addition, these features will soon be coming to PyWeather:
-* PyWeather will soon be able to store 5 favorite locations of yours, and you can easily call your favorite locations when you boot up PyWeather. - Coming in 0.6.3 beta
-* PyWeather will soon be able to tell the user the closest city that a tropical system is to (up to 300km) - Coming in 0.6.3 beta
 * PyWeather will soon be able to show you the 5 previous locations you entered. - Coming in 0.6.3 beta
 * PyWeather will soon have a universal updater that's not reliant on Git.
 This should increase the reliability of the updater, and will let Windows users be able to have an automatic updater. - Coming in 0.6.4 beta
+* PyWeather will soon be able to view the weather ON MARS! - Coming in 0.6.4 beta
+* PyWeather will soon be able to show weather for airports worldwide. - Coming in 0.6.4 beta.

 ## Why actually use PyWeather over Wunderground, or other apps?
 PyWeather has lots of advantages over using websites on your desktop, or even weather apps on mobile (PyWeather is compatible with Termux for Android, and other SSH apps of course)